corning-incorporated/citam/docs/tutorial.rst

 indoor transmission risks.

 This tutorial assumes that you have already downloaded and installed CTIAM.
-For details on how to install, visit the getting started page.
+For details on how to install, visit the :ref:`getting_started` page.
 To verify that CITAM has been installed properly, run the following command from your terminal:

 .. code-block:: console